alloy-studios/multiversefighters/README.md

 # multiversefighters

 Animation
-Knee direction fixed.
-Every knee value in the pose table was positive, so legs bent forward like a bird's — that's why the run read as backwards.
-Knees are now always negative across every pose (run, jump tuck, crouch, dash, hurt).
+Knee direction fix — every knee value was positive, so legs bent forward and the run read as backwards.
+Now negative across all poses.
-Real gait.
-Thigh swings fore/aft, knee tucks hardest on the rear swing so the heel kicks up behind, arms counter-swing against their own leg, two body bobs per cycle.
+Proper gait — thigh swings fore/aft, knee tucks on the rear swing, arms counter-swing, two bobs per cycle.
-Attacks went from 3 phases to 4 — anticipate → snap → follow-through → settle, each with its own easing curve.
-The overshoot pose is extrapolated from the windup→strike vector, so all 120 normals got follow-through without authoring new poses.
+Attacks went 3 phases → 4: anticipate → snap → follow-through → settle.
+The overshoot is extrapolated from the windup→strike vector, so every attack got it without new poses.
-Motion smear trails.
-Forward-kinematics solves the front hand/weapon tip each frame and feeds a 16-sample tapered ribbon.
+Motion smear trails — FK solves the weapon tip each frame into a tapered ribbon.
-Squash & stretch on takeoff, landing (harder = more), and every strike frame.
+Squash & stretch on takeoff, landing, and strike frames.
-Secondary motion — hair and cape on a velocity-driven spring that lags the body; head counter-rotates against torso lean on every pose.
+Secondary motion — hair/cape spring that lags the body, head counter-rotates against torso lean.
 Root motion — attacks step into the hit.
-Idle runs two breathing frequencies plus a slow weight shift so the loop isn't visible.
+New poses: skid, fast-fall, air-dash.
+Idle got two breathing frequencies plus a weight shift.
 Movement
-Momentum-based instead of lerp-to-target; ~23% higher top speed, heavier gravity Double jump with a full-body flip
-Air dash, one per airtime, aimable with W/S
-Fast fall
-Skid on hard direction reversals, with its own pose and dust Dash attack — keeps your momentum
-Jump moved to SPACE so W/S could become aim directions Moveset
+Momentum-based instead of lerp-to-target; +23% top speed, heavier gravity Double jump (with flip), air dash (aimable W/S), fast fall, skid on hard reversals, dash attack that keeps momentum Jump moved to SPACE so W/S could become aim directions Dummy tumbles when launched and wall-bounces
-6 moves per character → 14.
-168 total, all hand-authored.
-Added down-tilt, down-heavy, up-tilt, up-heavy, neutral aerial, and a spike (positive downward knockback) 3 specials instead of 1 — neutral, down (S+L), up (W+L, doubles as recovery).
-9 new special kinds: charged orb slam, ground quake, armed mine, counter stance, lingering field, self-buff, rising attack, teleport, rocket thrust.
-Every light and heavy is now its own move with its own pose, damage, reach, hit height, timing and knockback — previously all 12 characters shared four generic definitions
-TAB move list in-game, plus the full list on the select screen VFX
-Two independent layers: a shape per attack (9: jab, arc, wide, drop, rise, stab, pound, spin, blast) and an element per fighter (12: fire, frost, volt, shadow, holy, plasma, nature, toon, void, cosmic, wind, blade)
-Elements behave differently, not just recolor — void implodes inward, shadow uses dark-blending ink, toon pops a comic starburst, plasma spits hex rings and chips
-New particle renderers: shards fly point-first, chips tumble, leaves flutter, stars spin, ink blends darkly Ultimates
-9 distinct handlers → 12. rush was running three characters and nova two.
+Ultimate charges
-12 unique charge stances — previously every ultimate used the same arms-back pose 12 unique charge routines — previously all identical converging orbs Per-ultimate camera — Vanta charges at 88% darkness, Ronin at 44% but zoomed and near-frozen Opponents
+12 unique charge stances — all 12 previously used the same arms-back pose 12 unique charge routines — all 12 previously used identical converging orbs Per-ultimate camera — Vanta charges near-black, Ronin desaturated and near-frozen Opponents
-The dummy became one of five levels: Dummy, Rookie, Fighter, Veteran, Master updPlayer generalized into updFighter(f, dt, input) — the AI runs the identical code you do, so it literally can't do anything you can't
+Dummy became five levels: Dummy, Rookie, Fighter, Veteran, Master updPlayer generalized to updFighter(f, dt, input) — the AI runs your exact code, so it can't do anything you can't
-Brain picks an action per reaction window: approach, retreat, guard, anti-air, dash-in, dash attack, projectile zoning, low pokes, jump-ins, specials; reacts to your swings, turtles below 28% HP
+Brain: approach, retreat, guard, anti-air, dash-in, zoning, low pokes, jump-ins, specials; reacts to your swings, turtles when low
-You now have HP.
-Hitstun, knockback, tumbling, wall-bounces, blocking (84% reduction, guard bubble), K.O. with slow-mo, banner, auto round reset, win tally
-Opponent picker (random or any of the 12) and difficulty descriptions on the select screen Camera
+You now have HP — hitstun, blocking (84% reduction), K.O. with slow-mo, round reset, win tally Opponent + difficulty pickers on the select screen Camera
-Was locked to the full arena; now tracks the midpoint and zooms on separation (~2.1× close, 1.05× full stage) Zoom kick on heavy impacts; pulls back for ultimates; snaps to the loser on K.O.
+Was locked wide; now tracks the midpoint and zooms on separation (2.13× close → 1.05× full stage), plus zoom kick on heavies, pullback for ultimates, snap to the loser on K.O.
-Real parallax — skyline layers lag the camera at 55/37/19% Bugs found and fixed
+Real parallax — skyline layers lag the camera at 55/37/19% Bugs fixed hl() would have mutated shared POSE constants
-Ultimate banner overflowed the screen on long names Screen flash decayed on slow-motion time, so it stayed white for seconds Reika's stage type had no renderer and silently fell through to the wrong art hl() would have mutated the shared POSE constants (caught before it shipped) Down/up specials defaulted to the element tint instead of the character's color — Kage's orb came out white instead of gold Tornado and Supernova left the player hovering after the ult Key collision in the ultimate step scheduler when one handler used it twice The dummy's st field collided with the new state string Viewport reporting 0 during layout, and window resize mid-fight, never recovered — the frame loop now self-heals Art
+Tornado and Supernova left the player hovering after the ult Key collision in the ultimate step scheduler
+Dummy's st field collided with the new state string Viewport reporting 0 during layout, and window resize mid-fight, never recovered Art
-Redrew Aegis's shield.
-The concentric-disc-with-a-star version was reading as a real trademarked design; it's now an original heater shield with a chevron band.
+Redrew Aegis's shield — the concentric-disc-with-a-star read as a real trademarked design; now an original heater shield with a chevron band.